ironhack-dev-squad-107/project-info/README.md

    Having one for users is a no-brainer.
    The other one(s) should represent the main functionality of your app.
    Don't force it if having more than two models doesn't make sense.
-4. **Have validation on its models** with feedback for users if their submission is invalid.
+4. Have **validation rules** on its models.
-5. **Include sign up, log in & log out functionality** with encrypted passwords (and/or social logins) and authorization (logged in users can do extra things).
+5. **Include sign up, log in & log out functionality** with encrypted passwords (and/or social logins) and authorization (logged-in users can do extra things).
 6. **Have routes for all of CRUD** for models other than users.
    There should create, read, update and delete features even if they aren't all for the same model.